brianbuccola/brianbuccola.github.io/work.md

 ## Proceedings Papers

 - Brian Buccola.
-Severing maximality from *fewer than*: Evidence from genericity.
+Severing maximality from *fewer than*: evidence from genericity.
 To appear in *Proceedings of Sinn und Bedeutung 20*.
   [![pdf][]][sub20]